AI Copilots for Reproducibility in Science: A Case Study: Results

 As a second feasibility test, we evaluated the coverage of the system’s content, which means its ability to identify and scaffold the core experimental content required for reproduction.
 To operationalize this, we focused on results presented in tables and figures, as these are clearer targets than smaller claims embedded in the manuscript text.
 This focus allowed us to systematically compare how much reproducible content the system is able to detect and guide users through.

 To evaluate content coverage, we conducted a separate experiment in which we compared the Jupyter Notebook generated by our copilot with one that was manually created.
 This experiment focused on an Earth Sciences study, in part to test our prototype on another type of subject.
-Specifically, the study used Jupyter Notebooks~\cite{Khider_Coral_Sr_Ca_Calibration_2024} that were developed by Dr. Deborah Khider (one of the coauthors of this paper) to help teach the research behind a study by DeLong et al. (2011)~\cite{Tortugas}.
+Specifically, the study used Jupyter Notebooks that were developed by~\citet{Khider_Coral_Sr_Ca_Calibration_2024} (one of the coauthors of this paper) to help teach the research behind a study by~\citet{Tortugas}.
 The goal of these pedagogical Notebooks was not full reproducibility, but rather a guide for early-career scientists to learn to use data science libraries such as scikit-learn to perform a calibration task.
 While the original study focused on the robustness of the proxy signal in space and among different species of corals, the pedagogical Notebooks illustrate the use of Frequentist and Bayesian approaches in performing this calibration task.
+In this case, to mimic the original authors following the system's suggestions, we adapted the code of Dr. Deborah Khider~\footnote{available at \url{https://khider.github.io/dry-tortugas-calibration-fun}}.

-When comparing the Notebook produced by OpenPub with the pedagogical ones from Dr. Khider, we found that OpenPub provided a wide coverage of figures and tables, capturing not only the core figures and tables highlighted in the educational Notebooks, but also additional elements of the paper that are essential for full reproduction.
-As shown in Table~\ref{tab:coverage_results}, OpenPub covered all key figures and tables included in the educational Notebooks (green rows), as well as several additional visualizations and results that are necessary from a reproducibility point of view, but were excluded in the pedagogical version (white rows).
-The only omission from the coverage of OpenPub was a figure (Figure 8 in DeLong et al. (2011)~\cite{Tortugas}), which was also not prioritized in the teaching-oriented Notebooks (orange row).
+When comparing the Notebook produced by our copilot with the pedagogical ones from Dr. Khider, we found that our copilot provided a wide coverage of figures and tables, capturing not only the core figures and tables highlighted in the educational Notebooks, but also additional elements of the paper that are essential for full reproduction.
+As shown in Table~\ref{tab:coverage_results}, our copilot covered all key figures and tables included in the educational Notebooks (green rows), as well as several additional visualizations and results that are necessary from a reproducibility point of view, but were excluded in the pedagogical version (white rows).
+The only omission from the coverage of our copilot was a figure (Figure 8 in~\citet{Tortugas}), which was also not prioritized in the teaching-oriented Notebooks (orange row).
 This comprehensive coverage demonstrates that such an AI system does not merely replicate what educators consider useful for instruction: it successfully identifies and scaffolds the full scope of reproducible content in a research paper, showing that this kind of tool can be quite complete when used for scientific validation.